tydaeus/notes/windows/powershell/powershell_common_tasks.md

 ## Checking PowerShell Version
 Use `$PSVersionTable.PSVersion` to check the version of PowerShell currently running.
 PowerShell 1.0 does not have this variable.

-A `#Require` statement can be added to enforce minimum PowerShell version for the script, e.g. `#Requires -Version 5.0`.
+A `#Requires` directive statement can be added to enforce minimum PowerShell version for the script, e.g. `#Requires -Version 5.0`.
 This must be the first item on a line, but can appear on any line.

+This directive can also be used to require administrator privileges: `#Requires -RunAsAdministrator`.

 ## Get Information About Currently Running Script
 The following automatic variables are populated with information about the currently running script.
 Note that these variables are populated *only* while running a script, and may also remain unpopulated under certain other conditions (e.g. invoking a script by reading its contents).
 If these variables are not populated, they will default to null, which will result in `C:\` acting as path value.